Spain has a whole range of beautiful towns and cities to discover. In fact, one of the best things about Spain is its diversity.

 From the beautiful Balearic Islands, the dramatic architecture of Gaudí in Barcelona to the impressive views across from the historic city of Ronda; there really are so many different places to explore in the land of sunshine.

-Arguably, one of the hardest things about visiting Spain has to be choosing one (out of sooooooo many) places you want to go.
-Are you thinking of Southern Spain’s stunning city, Valencia?
-The natural beauty of Fuerteventura in the Canary Islands, or the charming Spanish Basque Country in the north?
+Arguably, one of the hardest things about visiting Spain has to be choosing one (out of so many) places you want to go.

 If you’re still pondering on where to go to, take a look at the very best Northern Spanish towns that you’ll want to include on your visit to this stunning region.

 Gijón is the largest city in Spain’s autonomous region of Asturias.

 It’s the perfect place to start your trip around the Bay of Biscay.
 Gijón also has a fantastic beach so don’t forget your bikini/swimming trunks.

 Top tip: Don’t forget to explore the district of Cimavilla, the oldest district in the whole city!